 Layoffs are arguably one of the most challenging aspects of an HR manager's job.
 Oftentimes, HR serves as a mediator between an organization and its employees, making it very difficult to considerately navigate the feelings of everyone involved.

 While layoffs aren't easy for both organizations and their respective employees, there are certainly more compassionate and respectful ways to let your employees go than through a Zoom call.
-In this article, we look at the benefits of managing layoffs and downsizing with compassion, and detail how to do so effectively.
+Given the rate of layoffs in the world of work today, the below article will detail how to compassionately downsize, and explore the benefits of managing layoffs with care.

 Layoffs have a ripple effect